 Basically a MAF sensor is a piece of resistant wire.
 A current is passed through it as air travels across this wire.
-It is cooled and when a conductor is cooled resistance decreases and current can increase.
-When warm resistance is increased and current is decreased.
+It is cooled and when a conductor is cooled, resistance decreases and current can increase.
+When warm resistance is increased, current is decreased.
 This current is what the PCM reads to determine how much air is entering the engine.

-Because the wire is warmer and the current lower the PCM may lower line pressure or make the car run lean since, basically, the PCM thinks the car is taking in less air than it actually is getting.
+Because the wire is warmer and the current lower, the PCM may lower line pressure or make the car run lean.
+Basically, the PCM thinks the car is taking in less air than it is actually getting.
 This makes the PCM assume less torque or power output from the engine and may even cause this to be true by leaning out the mixture significantly.

-In the case of the head and cam package you can get a reverse effect.
-You’re taking in more air than the PCM determines based on the current passing through the MAF, since the PCM is programmed that a given current equals a certain amount of air based on the original engine specs, the RPM the engine is turning with throttle opening.
-When you change the ability of the engine to take in air the programs used to compare these variables become inaccurate and can again adversely affect engine and transmission operation.
+In the case of the head and cam package, you can get a reverse effect.
+You’re taking in more air than the PCM determines based on the current passing through the MAF.
+Since the PCM is programmed that a given current equals a certain amount of air based on the original engine specs, the RPM the engine is turning with throttle opening.
+When you change the ability of the engine to take in air, the programs used to compare these variables becomes inaccurate and can, again, adversely affect engine and transmission operation.

 It’s very important to make sure, when doing engine modifications, that the person doing the tuning understands all of these things well.
 Not only can this hurt the performance of your car, but it can also cause damage to your transmission and even your engine.

 2. Converter lockup.